fszymanski13/training-webb-app/README.md

 Project was developed using Python 3.10

-### Installation
+### Configuration

-To run the app, follow the following steps:
+In order to acess the app follow the following steps:

-1.Download the zip file 'TrainingWebApp.zip'
+1. Download the zip file 'TrainingWebApp' and unzip it on your disk

+2. Change the project directory into ProjectPython folder

-2.Run the file 'server.ipynb'
+3. Open and run the file 'main.py'

-3.Open your browser and go to http://localhost:5000
+4. Open your browser and go to http://127.0.0.1:5000